Outdoors On Your Period – Tips On Dealing With Your Menstrual Cycle

 A menstrual cycle is completely normal.
 It is something every woman has to deal with on a monthly basis.
 From the cramping, bloating, tender breasts, or even migraines.
 These symptoms suck but can be manageable with natural homeopathic remedies or even some pre-menstrual care.

 This is the time of month that most women just grab some coffee or tea (or even wine), their blankets, and binge watch Netflix with a heating pad on their abdomen.
 Guilty here!
 But I've found other ways to get me up and moving and get you off that slump.

-First off let’s talk about the symptoms.
+First off let's talk about the symptoms you get during and before your menstrual cycle begins.
 These symptoms are different with everyone.
 Most do deal with some general ones such as:

 - Menstrual cramps

 - Tender breasts